-6.3.1.
+7.3.1.
 Editor

-The editor has an associated, changable CAS Type.
+After the editor is open it shows the default sofa of the CAS.
+(Displaying another sofa is right now not possible.)
+The editor has an associated, changeable CAS Type.
 This type is called the editor "mode".
 By default the editor only shows annotation of this type.
 Actions and views are sensitive to this mode.
-To change the mode for the editor, use the "Mode" menu in the editor context menu.
+The next screen shows the display, where the mode is set to "Person":